theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/create-a-custom-cennector-in-matillion-data-loader.md

 For more information about calling extractions via web services, see [Online Help: Call via Webservice](https://help.theobald-software.com/en/xtract-universal/execute-and-automate-extractions/call-via-webservice).<br>
 ![matillion-test-connector](../assets/images/xu/articles/matillion-test-connector.png){:class="img-responsive"}
 4. To test the connection, enter your authentication details and click **[Send]** :number-4:.
-If the connection is successful, the http response contains the SAP customer data extracted by Xtract Universal :number-5:.
+If the connection is successful, the http response contains the SAP customer data extracted by {{ productName }} :number-5:.
 5. Click on the ![edit](../assets/images/xu/articles/icons/edit.png) icon to edit the structure (names and data types) of the http response :number-6:.<br>
 The structure is used when loading data into your destination.
 This example scenario only extracts the KNA1 columns *City_ORT01*, *Name 1_NAME1*, *Country Key_LAND1* and *Customer Number_KUNNR*.<br>